ixvu/w4111_wiki/query-proc.md

 ### Notice:
 A relational algebra expression can be evaluated in many ways.
 An annotated expression specifying detailed evaluation strategy is called the execution plan (includes, e.g., whether index is used, join algorithms, . . . ) Among all semantically equivalent expressions, the one with the least costly evaluation plan is chosen.

+## Query Evaluation
+-    Push: Operators are input-driven; As operator gets data, push it to parent operator; May run out of number and overload(???).
+-    Pull: The root operator is likely the cursor; Operators are demand-driven; Do not do anything until parent operator asks for the next data.